Accretion onto a Supermassive Black Hole Binary Before Merger: Global accretion behavior: Time-dependence, Disk states, and 3D effects

 \subsection{Minidisk tilt}

 In essentially all previous work on minidisks, it has been tacitly assumed that they are aligned with the binary orbital plane.
 In these 3D GRMHD simulations, we find that this is almost, but not quite, correct.
-If we define the orientation of a minidisk by the orientation of its total angular momentum, the minidisks are, in general, tilted with respect to the binary orbital axis by $\sim 2^\circ - 6^\circ$.
-The origin of this tilt appears to be that mass preferentially leaves the inner edge of the CBD from regions of order a scale height ($\sim 6^\circ$) away from the CBD midplane.
-This is at least in part related to the significant vertical expansion of material in the stream-CBD shock interaction, though it could also be related to an intrinsic feature of the CBD accretion flow.
-Strong evidence for this tilt-accretion offset connection can be found in the close timing relationship between the tilt of the minidisks and the mean tilt of the accretion flow crossing the gap (Fig.~\ref{fig:tiltvsmdot}).
+If we define the orientation of a minidisk by the orientation of its total angular momentum, the minidisks are, in general, tilted with respect to the binary orbital axis by $\sim 2^\circ - 6^\circ$. {We have linked this tilt to accreted mass preferentially} leaving the inner edge of the CBD from regions of order a scale height ($\sim 6^\circ$) away from the CBD midplane, {but we have not yet determined { the origin of} this behavior.} Strong evidence for this connection between tilt and {the dynamics of accretion across the binary cavity} can be found in the close timing relationship between the tilt of the minidisks and the mean tilt of the accretion flow crossing the gap (Fig.~\ref{fig:tiltvsmdot}).

 As a function of time, the azimuthal direction of the minidisk tilt varies with somewhat enhanced occupancy over a range $\sim 100^\circ - 300^\circ$, as measured away from the positive x-axis in the usual way.
 This twist angle is especially concentrated (by about 50\%) over the narrower range $\sim 150^\circ - 250^\circ$ starting around $t=53000M$ and lasting until around $t=57000M$, when the lump amplitude diminishes.
 We speculate that the tilt orientation is related to the apsidal axis of the CBD eccentricity because this is the only non-axisymmetric feature of the system that persists for tens of thousands of $M$ in time, but we leave a quantitative association in angle and time evolution to future studies.